 The problem is some of us are born into narcissism, even on the low end of the spectrum so don’t always truly learn what true love is, then as we grow and make friendships, get into relationship we accept their behaviour as normal, that we should have never accepted, making excuses, reasoning, then with all the manipulation of self doubt they plant into our minds it makes us all the more susceptible to further mental abuse.
 We trust the words and actions of others as we don’t go around manipulating others.

 1. Interrupting you.
-In the beginning, it might be all about you, this is just another manipulation tactics to get to know your likes, your dislikes so they can mirror you, your insecurities so further down the line they can use all theses against you.
-After that love bombing stage suddenly the conversations will be all about them, they just love to be the centre of attention and talk all about themselves.
-They will have no interest in holding a two-way conversation, if you try to get a word in and it contradicts or criticises the narcissist, they will ignore, talk over you, raise their voice, or dismiss you.
-Whilst people with ADHD and other mental health problems can struggle with conversations and interrupt people.
+In the beginning, it might be all about you, and this is just another manipulation tactics to get to know your likes, your dislikes so they can mirror you, your insecurities so further down the line they can use all theses against you.
+After that love bombing stage, suddenly the conversations will be all about them; they just love to be the centre of attention and talk all about themselves.
+They will have no interest in holding a two-way conversation, and if you try to get a word in and it contradicts or criticises the narcissist, they will ignore, talk over you, raise their voice, or dismiss you, While people with ADHD and other mental health problems can struggle with conversations and interrupt people.
 The narcissist will intentionality interrupt you to bring the conversation straight back onto all about them.
-They believe they are correct, they are superior and you should accept trust and believe in all that they say.
+They believe they are correct, they are superior, and you should accept trust and believe in all that they say.

-How to disarm, if they keep taking you off topic, bring it straight back to the original point, observe if they, blame shift, provoke, talk over you or rage.
-Stop the conversation, never react only respond, you only need to respond once, if they don’t want to listen they’ll not, you do not need to respond if they take you off topic as they’ve not responded to the situation at hand.
+How to disarm, if they keep taking you off-topic, bring it straight back to the original point, observe if they, blame shift, provoke, talk over you or rage.
+Stop the conversation, never react only respond, and you only need to respond once, if they don’t want to listen, they’ll not, you do not need to respond if they take you off-topic as they’ve not responded to the situation at hand.

 2. The silent treatment.
 This is one of the narcissists most common methods for emotional manipulation of those around them.
-When they feel criticism or they are losing power and control over you most go for the silent treatment.
+When they feel criticism or they are losing power and control over you, most go for the silent treatment.
 They will do the present silent treatment.
-For hours, days or weeks when you are in the home, So you’re walking on eggshells.
-They will do it when with friends purposes fully leaving you out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over you they will demand a perfect apology for things you don’t even know you’re apologising For.
-They do this if you didn’t accept their point of view, to avoid discussing important issues.
+For hours, days or weeks when you are in the home, so you’re walking on eggshells.
+They will do it when with friends on purpose entirely leaving you out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over you they will demand a perfect apology for things you don’t even know you’re apologising for.
+They would do this if you didn’t accept their point of view, to avoid discussing important issues.
 To avoid taking or accepting and accountability for things they have done.
 To get you to do as they ask and when you do, they’ll reinforce your self-doubts by playing nice with you again, just to bring you crashing down again.

 The silent treatment is used against you, so you feel insignificant, invalidated, insecure, vulnerable, unloved, to make you question and doubt yourself, they usually make it so you can not get hold of them with the disappearing act, or so you’re walking on eggshells for the present silent treatment.